patschwork/phorge_ldap_docker/README.md

 - MariaDB - database

 ## Usage

+Use `git clone` to make a local copy of this repository.
+Change into the directory and adjust your settings in the docker-compose.yaml file

 ~~Use [Docker Compose](https://docs.docker.com/compose/) or [Docker Swarm](https://docs.docker.com/engine/swarm/) to deploy.
 Containers are available from both Docker Hub and the GitHub Container Registry.~~ (see comment in the section [Fork](#this-is-a-fork) above)